Foto del docente

 Characterization of cloud optical properties from microwave to UV

-Satellite data analysis and machine learning techniques for the identification and classification of the scenes (clear, cloudy, aerosol)
+Satellite data analysis and machine learning techniques for the identification and classification of the scenes (clear, cloudy, aerosol) and surfaces from infrared high resolution observations

 Retrieval techniques fot optical physical and microphysical properties of clouds

-Radiative energetic balance in presence of clouds
+Radiative energetic balance in presence of clouds.

 Satellite measurements collocation and algorithms for the comparison of cloud products from multiple sensors